 Most of my clients don't like meditation mp3s.
 They usually report finding them too "new age-y."

 Since walking helps people concentrate and reduces distractibility, a meditation that involves walking can be a great place to start.

-Fellow PT blogger Dr Kelly McGonigal suggests a 10 minute walking meditation involving 1 minute of paying attention to each of (1) the feeling of your body walking, (2) the feeling of your breath, (3) the sensations of air or wind on your skin, (4) what you can hear, and (5) what you can see.
+Fellow PT blogger Dr. Kelly McGonigal suggests a 10 minute walking meditation involving 1 minute of paying attention to each of

-Follow this with 5 minutes of open awareness where you allow anything you can observe/sense to rise up into your awareness.
-Don't go looking for things to hear, see, feel etc. Just let whatever rises up into your awareness to do that and be naturally replaced by something else whenever that happens.
+Follow this with five minutes of open awareness where you allow anything you can observe or sense to rise up into your awareness.
+Don't go looking for things to hear, see, or feel.
+Just let whatever rises up into your awareness do that and be naturally replaced by something else, whenever that happens.

 You can adapt these instructions however you want.
 Make your practice your own.
 You're in charge!
-For example, do a walking meditation in which you focus on one of the above points of focus for 3 minutes and then do 3 minutes of open awareness.
+For example, do a walking meditation in which you focus on one of the above points of focus for three minutes, then do three minutes of open awareness.

-The graph below (also from users for the Lift goal-tracking app) shows that beginner meditators who practiced for 11 days were over 90% likely to continue to a 12th day.
-You can see the slope of the line starts to get flatter around day 8.
+The graph below (also from users for the Lift goal-tracking app) shows that beginner meditators who practiced for 11 days were over 90 percent likely to continue to a twelfth day.
+You can see the slope of the line starts to get flatter around day eight.
 Sticking with meditation practice at least this long is important.
 Doing a 21 or 30 day meditation project is a great way to get started.